-Police Shrugged Off the Proud Boys, Until They Attacked the Capitol
+Police shrugged off the Proud Boys, until they attacked the Capitol

 A lawyer for Biggs declined to comment.

-Trump adviser Roger Stone, an Infowars regular, introduced Biggs to Tarrio, the Proud Boys chair, and by 2019 he had started helping him organize events.
+The Proud Boys attacked the flag burners, but the Metropolitan Police Department instead arrested Johnson and another Communist, on assault and other charges.
+Police then escorted the Proud Boys to a nearby bar.
+Several officers were captured on video exchanging fist bumps with one of the them.
+Department officials said they found “insufficient facts” to identify any policy violation.

 In August, Biggs helped organize an “End Domestic Terrorism” rally in Portland.
+He posted a series of social media messages threatening leftist counterprotesters, including photos of him wielding a huge, spiked baseball bat emblazoned with Trump’s slogan, “Make America Great Again.”

-FBI agents pulled Biggs and Tarrio aside at the Portland airport but did not ask them to stay away from the rally, the Proud Boys chair recalled.
+FBI agents pulled Biggs and Tarrio aside at the Portland airport but did not ask them to tone down the posts or stay away from the rally, the Proud Boys chair recalled.

 Instead, he explained, the agents warned the two Proud Boys of threats against them from antifa activists.
+(Portland police separated the antagonists, avoiding major violence.)

-At the end of 2020, as Trump was trying to overturn his election loss, Biggs and Tarrio marched at the head of hundreds of Proud Boys during a pro-Trump “Stop the Steal” rally in Washington.
+At the end of the year, as Trump was trying to overturn his election loss, Biggs and Tarrio marched at the head of hundreds of Proud Boys during a pro-Trump “Stop the Steal” rally in Washington.
+That night, members stole a Black Lives Matter banner and burned it in the street.

+In video footage, Biggs urged the crowd of Proud Boys to celebrate by drinking.
+As he led them to a bar, he chanted, “I like beer!” — a Proud Boys inside joke alluding to testimony by Justice Brett Kavanaugh during his Supreme Court confirmation.

+Biggs’ mood changed after a tumultuous night of street clashes.
+Two Proud Boys were stabbed, and he grew angry at police for failing to more actively defend the Proud Boys.

+“We are the ones that back you!” he yelled through a megaphone at a phalanx of riot officers.
+“That thin blue line is getting thinner and thinner.”

 Washington police arrested Tarrio on Jan.
-4, charging him with illegal possession of two high-capacity magazines for an AR-15.
+4, questioning him about the banner burning and charging him with illegal possession of two high-capacity magazines for an AR-15 (each stamped with the Proud Boys rooster logo).
 But authorities released him on condition he stay out of the District of Columbia during the Trump rally two days later.
 No other Proud Boys were arrested in connection with the incident.

 The Proud Boys made no effort to hide their anticipation of political violence in the weeks leading up to Jan.
 6. “If there ever was a time for there to be a second civil war, it’s now,” Biggs wrote in a blog post shortly after the election.
 “Buy ammo, clean your guns, get storable food and water.”
+In December, he helped spread the word on social media that when the Proud Boys showed up in Washington, they should do so not in their customary black-and-yellow polo shirts but “incognito.”

 Nordean, meanwhile, used social media to solicit donations for “protective gear” and “communications equipment,” court papers say.
 After Tarrio was expelled from Washington, according to prosecutors, the Proud Boys tapped Nordean to assume “war powers” and lead them at the Capitol.
 (It is unclear exactly what “war powers” referred to.)

 The 100-strong mob behind Biggs and Nordean was almost certainly the single largest organized group that took part in the attack, and prosecutors said its members spearheaded the violence.
-One Proud Boy, Dominic Pezzola, was among the first to shatter a window and break into the Capitol, court papers say.
+One Proud Boy, Dominic Pezzola, armed with a riot shield he had stolen from police, was among the first to shatter a window and break into the Capitol, court papers say.

+“Do you want your house back?
+Take it!” urged another Proud Boy, William Chrestman, clad in military gear and wielding an ax handle.

-Federal agents have now executed search warrants on Proud Boys in four states.
+Federal agents have now executed search warrants on Proud Boys in four states, scoured members’ social media accounts and dug into their private communications.
 Prosecutors have so far accused 10 members of crimes, including destruction of government property and threatening a federal officer.
 They are now seeking to link as many as possible in an overarching conspiracy indictment.

+Agents came for Biggs on Inauguration Day, arresting him in Florida only hours before President Joe Biden was sworn in.

+When agents came for Nordean two weeks later, court papers say, they raided his home in the Seattle suburbs with assault rifles and flash-bang grenades.